 Although most people think this is pointless but checking your land before mowing is a must thing to avoid unnecessary injury.
 Check the hazards on the incline like ruts, rocks, bricks or sticks, holes, etc. those could get in the way.
-Get rid of all these obstacles those might cause the machine moving over these rough surfaces resulting in it tipping.
+Get rid of all these obstacles that might cause the machine to move over these rough surfaces resulting in it tipping.

 Wire, ropes, etc. lying on the surface would tangle in the blade of the mower.
 Be alert about these objects; otherwise, they will cause you to get injured while releasing the stuck edge.